Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Bayesian computational methods

+In the classical predictor-independent mixture of Gaussians framework, these computational methods are closely related, and relevant connections can be drawn also with $k$-means and Bayesian $k$-means algorithms \citep{BI06,Kurihara2009}.
+A summary of these relations is depicted in Figure 1 of \citet{Kurihara2009}.
+Broadly speaking, these strategies differ in how they handle unknown parameters and the involved latent quantities, either through maximization or by taking expectations.
+These connections are paralleled in the \textsc{lsbp} model, although our focus is mainly on Gibbs sampling, \textsc{em} and \textsc{vb}.

-Before providing a detailed derivation of the different algorithms available under the \textsc{lsbp} construction, we first study how a truncated version of the random probability measure $P_{\bf{x} }(\boldsymbol{\theta})$ approximates the infinite process.
-Although there are some computational methods for the infinite representation, these algorithms are not necessarily more tractable than those relying on a finite truncation, and still require approximations.
-In line with \cite{RD11} and \cite{RDC11}, we develop detailed routines based on a finite representation, and discuss generalizations to the infinite case.
-This choice allows more direct comparisons and---based on Theorem \ref{teo4}---provides an accurate approximation of the infinite representation. \begin{theorem} For a sample ${\bf{y}}= (y_1,\dots,y_n)^\intercal$ with covariates ${\bf{X}} = \{{\bf{x}}_1, \ldots, {\bf{x}}_n\}^\intercal$, let
+Before providing a detailed derivation of these different algorithms, we first study a truncated version of the random probability measure $p_{\bf{x} }$, which will be employed as an approximation of the infinite process.
+Indeed, although Gibbs samplers for infinite representations are available \citep{KGW11}, developing \textsc{em} and \textsc{vb} algorithms is not straightforward.
+In line with \citet{RD11} and \citet{RDC11}, we develop detailed routines based on a finite representation.
+In particular, we model the first $H-1$ weights $\nu_1({\bf{x}}), \ldots, \nu_{H-1}({\bf{x}})$ and let $\nu_H({\bf{x}})=1$ for any $ {\bf{x}} \in \mathcal{X}$, so that $\sum_{h=1}^{H} \pi_h({\bf{x}}) = 1$.
+Based on Theorem~\ref{teo4} below, this choice provides an accurate approximation of the infinite representation for sufficiently large truncations $H$. \begin{theorem} For a sample ${\bf{y}}= (y_1,\dots,y_n)^\intercal$ with covariates ${\bf{X}} = ({\bf{x}}_1, \ldots, {\bf{x}}_n)^\intercal$, let